Subpoena Defense Law Firm

 Subpoena Defense Lawyers and Consultants with Experience on Both Sides of Civil and Criminal Investigations

 A subpoena is a powerful investigative tool that multiple federal and state agencies use to gather evidence in support of efforts to pursue civil or criminal charges.
 If you have received a subpoena, this does not necessarily mean that you or your company is under investigation (although it certainly could); but, nonetheless, you must respond appropriately and strategically in order to avoid unwanted scrutiny.

 At Oberheiden P.C., we represent individuals and businesses in defense of a subpoena received nationwide.
 With former U.S. Attorneys, Assistant U.S. Attorneys, state prosecutors, and federal agents on our defense team, we have extensive experience on both sides high-stakes civil and criminal law enforcement investigations.
-This experience spans all major federal law enforcement agencies and includes cases involving attorney general’s offices in multiple states around the country; and, as defense counsel, we have a 95% success rate protecting our clients against civil and criminal charges.
+This experience spans all major federal law enforcement agencies and includes cases involving attorney general’s offices in multiple states around the country; and, as defense counsel, we have a high success rate protecting our clients against civil and criminal charges.